 Hence my desire to have a bit of deep Tuscan orange on the bathroom walls to accent the sea-blue photographs of Wales displayed there.

 Anyone who has witnessed me painting anything large or small has seen the utter lack of neatness that I have while so doing.
 Once when my siblings and I painted multiple rooms in our parents’ home, they applauded my attentiveness to edging and ability to smoothly get the ceiling rolled.
 However, applause was held when it came to the mess that is me.
 Invariably paint wound up everywhere.
 I don’t know how it happens, it just does.

 A million years ago in Red Lodge when I painted the outside of my little house on Word Avenue (great place for a writer to live), I wore a set of my brother-in-law’s clothes overtop of my own.
 When I was done applying a coat of primer and two coats of paint to the house and garage, his t-shirt and jeans could stand by themselves because of the amount of paint I’d gotten on them.

 That’s the explanation for the full move from one room to the other.
 There was no way I could simply toss a drop cloth over the vanity medicine chest, and toilet, paint, then access the items I need on a daily basis.
 No, it had to come out so I could thoroughly tape, newspaper and drop cloth every available space.
 This is when I realized I have too much stuff.
 And I’m a low maintenance woman!

 Check out what got moved:

-- Dish holding: cotton balls, Q-tips, bobby pins, face powder
+- Containers holding: cotton balls, Q-tips, bobby pins, face powder

-- Hair goop for my curly days (2); hair goop for my straight days (2)
+- Goop for my curly hair days (2); goop for my straight days (2)

-- Hair spray to hold it in place
+- Other hair spray to hold it in place

 - Hair dryer